 The UDN data sharing principles are consistent with the goals of the NIH Data Sharing Policy which states that "Data should be made as widely and freely available as possible while safeguarding the privacy of participants, and protecting confidential and proprietary data."
-The NIH Genomic Data Sharing Policy was recently issued, and while it does not yet apply to the UDN, alignment with its goals and requirements is desirable.
+The UDN data sharing practices are aligned with the goals and requirements of the NIH Genomic Data Sharing Policy.
 The Policy expects genomic data generated by NIH-funded research studies to be submitted to a relevant database no later than 3 months after data quality and control have been completed, and expects data to be released up to 6 months after data submission is initiated or at the time of acceptance of initial publication, whichever occurs first.